 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 Out of home and non-nursing home options include Adult Foster Care and a Home for the Aged.

 Adult Foster Care (AFC) homes are residential settings that provide 24-hour personal care, protection, and supervision for individuals who are developmentally disabled, mentally ill, physically handicapped or aged who cannot live alone but who do not need continuous nursing care.

-- AFC Homes are restricted to providing care to no more than 20 adults
+- AFC Homes are restricted to providing care to at least 4 but no more than 20 adults

 A Home for the Aged (HFA) provides 24 hour room, board, and supervised personal care to:

 - 21 or more unrelated, non-transient individuals 55 years of age or older.

 - 20 or fewer individuals 55 years of age or older that is operated in conjunction with and as a distinct part of a licensed nursing home.

 Note: HFA is restricted to providing care to persons who are 55 years of age or older